 Data processing

 The next step in a successful data science project is data processing.
 Real data comes with noise, inconsistencies and missing values, so once you have the right dataset (or datasets), you must process it appropriately.
-Data cleaning is widely recognized as the least enjoyable and most time-consuming task in a data scientist’s work life (see here and here).
+Data cleaning is widely recognized as the least enjoyable and most time-consuming task in a data scientist’s work life (see here).
 As the story goes, the time spent on preparing data for modeling is about 60 to 80 percent of the total time spent on a project.
-From a business prospective this might look like an inefficiency, or a waste of resources, but it’s not.
+From a business perspective this might look like an inefficiency, or a waste of resources, but it’s not.
 Before processing, data is really just a hot mess, so this is a very important stage in the building of a model: it’s at this point that messy data is transformed into actionable insights.
 The tasks performed at this stage include anything from replacing missing data based on observations and statistics to dimensionality reduction and feature extraction.
 Some of them, such as correcting inconsistencies, may sound trivial, but the choices made at this stage can make the difference between injecting bias into a model, and facilitating an effective and accurate machine learning workflow.

 Wrapping it all up